ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Bandwidth Measurements

 \section{Bandwidth Measurements}

 In Table \ref{tab:bw-tpch}, we provide the bandwidth usage for each query used in the paper.
 Since TPC-H queries have a wide variety of input sizes (nearly an order-of-magnitude spread at a fixed Scale Factor), we report bandwidth usage in kilobytes per row.
 While these results have been collected at SF10, query execution scales only slightly superlinearly, so the values below provide a good bandwidth estimate across all query sizes reported in \ours.
 Measurements are also normalized per party; some protocols are not perfectly symmetric, so we divide the \textit{total communication} by the number of computing parties (2 in SH-DM, 3 in SH-HM, and 4 in Mal-HM, respectively).
-We observe that SH-DM has just under twice the communication complexity of SH-HM, and Mal-HM about three times.
-Bandwidth for other experiments (\S\ref{sec:compare-queries}) are provided in Tables \ref{tab:bw-secrecy}, \ref{tab:bw-sf}, \ref{tab:bw-sf-sort}, and \ref{tab:bw-mpspdz-sort}.
+We observe that SH-DM has just under twice the communication complexity of SH-HM, and Mal-HM about three times. \tocsCam{The fix for the attack by Br\"uggemann et al.~\cite{bs26} has minimal communication overhead (consisting of only $O(\log n)$ constant-bandwidth checks), so is not expected to noticeably change the results for Mal-HM.} Results for other experiments (\S\ref{sec:compare-queries}) are provided in Tables \ref{tab:bw-secrecy}, \ref{tab:bw-sf}, \ref{tab:bw-sf-sort}, and \ref{tab:bw-mpspdz-sort}.